-- Pupils are taught using a variety of teaching and learning methods, ensuring accessibility to the curriculum for all; - Pupils have individual learning targets, closely monitored and regularly reviewed; - All staff are trained in assessment and this continues to be developed and updated (dependent on need)-; - Analysis of pupil assessment data allows the school to measure the impact of intervention and support strategies for all pupils; - Teaching assistants are well trained and work in collaboration with the teaching staff to ensure appropriate support is offered to children with disabilities (dependent on need); - SEN information on file is kept up to date and is accessible to staff; - Appropriate and specific intervention programmes for pupils with SEN are documented in their IEPs and provision maps; - Individual Education Plans (IEPs) and reviews are in place.
-They are targeted well, reflect need and are a working document. - Advice is sought from appropriate outside agencies to provide staff with information about making reasonable adjustments. - The SLT regularly reviews all aspects of the Disabled children's progress, appropriateness of interventions and provision and makes reasonable adjustments as the norm.
+- Pupils are taught using a variety of teaching and learning methods, ensuring accessibility to the curriculum for all; - Pupils have individual learning targets, closely monitored and regularly reviewed; - All staff are trained in assessment and this continues to be developed and updated (dependent on need)-; - Analysis of pupil assessment data allows the school to measure the impact of intervention and support strategies for all pupils; - Teaching assistants are well trained and work in collaboration with the teaching staff to ensure appropriate support is offered to children with disabilities (dependent on need); - SEND information on file is kept up to date and is accessible to staff; - Appropriate and specific intervention programmes for pupils with SEND are documented in their Pupil Passports (or IEPs) and provision maps; - Pupil Passports (or IEPs) and reviews are in place.
+They are targeted well incorporating SMART targets, reflect need and are a working document. - Advice is sought from appropriate outside agencies to provide staff with information about making reasonable adjustments. - The SLT regularly reviews all aspects of the Disabled children's progress, appropriateness of interventions and provision and makes reasonable adjustments as the norm.